KERA-TV: Notable former on-air staff

+Technical information

+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-In 2003, KERA-TV signed on its digital signal on UHF channel 14.
-The station shut down its analog signal, over VHF channel 13, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on the UHF channel 14 allocation it used during the transition period.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 13.
+KERA began broadcasting and transmitting a digital television signal on UHF channel 14 on December 14, 2000.
+The station shut down its analog signal, over VHF channel 13, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 14, using virtual channel 13.